Browse the Guide:

 "Inventory of Records" in the Sophia Smith Collection at Smith College.

 WORLD WAR I. IMAGE COLLECTION, 1914-1945.
 0.1 cu. ft.
 Collection of postcards and photographs from World War I (with one postcard from World War II).
 8 photographs, 32 photo postcards and one embroidered fabric souvenir postcard.
 Images are a mix of battlefield scenes and European tourist destinations.
 A few of the postcards have messages on the reverse.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2012-012.

 WOOD, GREENVILLE D. ACCOUNT BOOKS, 1894-1912.
 0.6 cu. ft.
 Floyd County, Virginia, general store merchant.
 Account books of general mercantile business, providing customer names, dates of purchase, transaction descriptions and dates.
 Finding aid

 WOOD, KASEY AND WOOD.
 ACCOUNT BOOKS (1864-1889).
 0.7 cu.ft.
 Account books from a general store and zinc distributor in Max Meadows, Virginia.
 One book documents dealings with the Lehigh Zinc Company of Bethlehem, Pennsylvania, and Mercer Zinc Works of Trenton, New Jersey.
 Materials include two detailed ledgers, three day books, and one cash book.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-035.

 WOOD, LEWIS.
 LETTERS,